Troubleshoot IAM policies - AWS Identity and Access Management

 • Resource type does not support the visual editor – If your policy includes a supported action with an unsupported resource type, you can ignore the warning and continue.
 However, IAM cannot confirm that you have included resources for all of your selected actions, and you might see additional warnings.

-Troubleshoot using policy summaries
+Troubleshoot with policy summaries

 You can diagnose and resolve issues related to policy summaries.